Pentecost

 This children's message is based on the parable of the Good Samaritan.
 The speaker explains how the term “Good Samaritan” still exists in our culture today and refers to someone who helps others—especially strangers—in need.

-Children are reminded that Jesus taught us to love our neighbors as ourselves, and part of that means caring for others and offering help when we see someone in trouble.
+love our neighbors as ourselves, and part of that means caring for others and offering help when we see someone in trouble.
 To reinforce the message, each child is given Band-Aids as a symbol of healing and service to others.

-The session closes with a prayer thanking God for the gift of salvation and for teaching us to love our neighbors.
+prayer thanking God for the gift of salvation and for teaching us to love our neighbors.
 The prayer asks for the Holy Spirit's help to recognize others’ needs and respond with compassion so others may come to know God through our actions.

 4th Sunday After Pentecost (Series C)